 Most desktop 3D printer users are familiar with the benefits and disadvantages of PLA and ABS materials.
-But, when it comes to producing flexible and durable objects, PET and PETG filaments are gaining popularity among filament producers and the 3D printing community.
-In this guide, we’ll explain the science behind the material, when you should use it, what the benefits are, and where you can buy the best PET/PETG filament.
+But, when it comes to producing flexible and durable objects, PETG filament is gaining popularity among filament producers and the 3D printing community.

-Before we get into how this material was adapted for use with 3D printing technology, let’s break down PET and PETG with a brief explanation.
+But before we get deeper into the properties of PETG filament, let’s break down PET and PETG with a brief explanation.

 Polyethylene terephthalate (PET) is the most commonly used plastic in the world.
 You can find the polymer almost everywhere you look, from your water bottle to clothing fibers, even in your food containers.
 PET is also used in thermoforming processes and can be combined with glass fiber to create engineering resins.
 Basically, thousands of consumer products, foods, and beverages are delivered and packaged within this material.
 Unfortunately, it‘s even floating in our oceans.

 On the 3D printing side of things, there’s PETG, which is is a modified version of PET.
 The ‘G’ stands for “glycol-modified”, which is added to the material composition during polymerization.
 The result is a filament that is clearer, less brittle, and easier to use than its base form of PET.
 The molecular structure is irregular; the resin is clear and amorphous with a glass transition temperature of 88 C (190 F).
 If you’re into chemistry, this material is known as Polyethylene Terephthalateco-1, 4-cylclohexylenedimethylene terephthalate (try saying that mouthful three times quickly…).